sankaire/ussd-server/README.md

 # ussd-application
-To help people with no smartphones sell their products.
+An ussd application server to help customers of 'Bost finance' to check their account info.